KasundiRanaweera/Application_Tracking_System/README.md

 - **Candidates** receive `ApplicationSummaryResponseDto` — status, job title, applied date.
 No `rating` field.
 No `notes` field.
 Not filtered at runtime — those fields do not exist in the DTO at all.
 - **Recruiters** receive `ApplicationDetailResponseDto` — everything above plus rating, internal notes, candidate name, candidate email, resume URL, and cover note.

-Internal data cannot leak to candidates because it is absent from the candidate response shape entirely.
-This is a design decision, not a runtime filter.
+Internal data cannot leak to candidates because it is **absent from the candidate response shape entirely** — not filtered at runtime, structurally absent.
+This is a design decision, not a runtime check.

 ### 2. The hiring pipeline enforces rules, not free text